Charlotte Lindgren: Career

 Larsen was so impressed by the originality of Lindgren's work that at the end of her time at Haystack, he lent her an 8-harness loom, and told her to go to her new home in Halifax and weave.
 She began to create her sculptural weaving work would take fine art weaving in a new direction, because of its three-dimensionality.

-In 1965, she received a Canada Council Arts Scholarship to visit weavers in Finland, Sweden and England.

-In 1978, Lindgren travelled to Pangnirtung, Baffin Island, as a Canada Council Visiting Artist.
-From 1978 to 1981 she served as Art Consultant to the Pangnirtung Tapestry Studio, where she encouraged new artists and introduced a numbered-edition system.
+In 1965, she received a Canada Council Arts Scholarship to visit weavers in Finland, Sweden, and England.
+In 1978, she travelled to Pangnirtung, Baffin Island, as a Canada Council Visiting Artist.
+From 1978 to 1981, she served as Art Consultant to the Pangnirtung Tapestry Studio, where she encouraged new artists and introduced a numbered-edition system.

 Lindgren also served as curator for the conceptual Knot Exhibition (1997) at Halifax's Mary E. Black Gallery.
-It invited viewer participation, and included the living knot garden of Peter Klynstra (1944-2010)..
-She has taught or given guest lectures at many institutions, including the Ontario College of Art, the Nova Scotia College of Art and Design (now NSCAD University), the Banff Centre for the Arts, the University of Manitoba, the Philadelphia College of Art and, as a Fellow, at the Royal College of Art in London, England.
+It invited viewer participation, and included the living knot garden of Peter Klynstra (1944–2010).
+She taught or gave guest lectures at many institutions, including the Ontario College of Art, the Nova Scotia College of Art and Design (now NSCAD University), the Banff Centre for the Arts, the University of Manitoba, the Philadelphia College of Art and, as a Fellow, at the Royal College of Art in London, England.
 She served on the executive of the Canadian Artists Representation (CARFAC) and as vice-president of the Royal Canadian Academy of Arts.
 She was a member of the Canada Council Arts Advisory Panel and juried Canada Council bursaries.

 The Charlotte Lindgren fonds is in Library and Archives Canada.

 Work

-Lindgren’s work differs from traditional weaving in its use of materials and the way it approaches three-dimensional form.
+Lindgren's work differs from traditional weaving in its use of materials and the way it approaches three-dimensional form.
 While a standard loom has four harnesses, Lindgren used one made to her own specifications — with 16 harnesses and two back tension beams.
 When weaving, her process involves testing what the possibilities could be when not as restricted by the traditional loom.
 Along with black wool chosen for its visual clarity, she might use monkey hair, and lead wire and plastic that reflected currents in 20th century modernism.
 In 1965, Carol Fraser wrote about the experimentation visible in each work by Lindgren.

 A 1980 work, Windjammer (Robert McLaughlin Gallery, Oshawa) (linen, acrylic), took Lindgren in a new direction: it was her first work to be attached to a plastic sheet and cantilevered from the wall.